 - But the typical Western diet is not balanced and contains up to 30 times more omega-6 fat than omega-3 fat.

 - Learn how much you should get and the best sources.

-How do you know which type of fat you’re eating?
+How do you know which type you’re eating?
 Saturated fats are solid at room temperature and are found in high amounts in animal products like beef and dairy products.
 Unsaturated fatty acids are liquid at room temperature and are found in fish, nuts, seeds and plant oils.

 Importantly, not all unsaturated fats are the same.
 There are two major types—omega-3 fatty acids and omega-6 fatty acids.
 Omega-3s are found in high amounts in plant oils and cold-water fish.
 In addition to containing saturated fats, beef contains relatively high amounts of omega-6 fatty.1-3